 February is American Heart Month.
-There is no time like the present to focus on healthy eating to promote a healthy heart in 2020.
+There is no time like the present to focus on healthy eating to promote a healthy heart.

 Enriched with healthy snacks, healthy foods, loads of nutrition, and allowances for discretionary eating, this diet is also recognized by the World Health Organization as healthy and sustainable.

 Furthermore, this diet adheres to The American Heart Association’s recommendations for healthy eating.

 The Mediterranean diet is a way of eating based on the traditional cuisine of countries bordering the Mediterranean Sea.
 It is a versatile diet that is typically high in vegetables, fruits, whole grains, beans, nuts, seeds and olive oil.